 Are Gingerbread Cupcakes Healthy?

-We used Greek yoghurt to replace some of the butter and you can use a sugar alternative too.
-Whilst you don’t have to ice them, we thought that seeing as it is Christmas we would treat ourselves to some traditional frosting, but you could always just top it with some Greek yoghurt to keep it lighter.
+We used Greek yogurt to replace some of the butter and you can use a sugar alternative too.
+Whilst you don't have to ice them, we thought that seeing as it is Christmas we would treat ourselves to some traditional frosting, but you could always just top it with some Greek yoghurt to keep it lighter.

 Do Kids Love Gingerbread Cupcakes?